 Bund Sightseeing Tunnel

-Close to the bottom of Huangpu River, dazzling lights from every direction show spectacular scenes of magma bubbling up and down.
+As passengers get close to the bottom of Huangpu River, there are dazzling lights from every direction showing spectacular scenes of magma bubbling up and down.

-As the “explorer” gradually rises, it flies away from Magmatic Ejection Tunnel and enters the other Shuttle Tunnel.
-Here, the “explorer” penetrates the earth’s strata once again, aiming to escape from the earth’s crust.
+As “explorers” gradually rises, they fly away from Magmatic Ejection Tunnel and enters the other Shuttle Tunnel.
+Here, they penetrate the earth’s strata once again, aiming to escape from the earth’s crust.

 Next, passengers enter the Deepsea Tunnel to wonder at the underwater scenery.

-While travelling through the Vortex Tunnel, the “explorer” rushes out from the sea and flies high into the sky.
-The effect of travelling across the sky is an adventure to cherish.
+While traveling through the Vortex Tunnel, the “explorers” rush out from the sea and fly high into the sky, which is quite an adventure to cherish.

-At last, passengers enter a new Time Tunnel.
-Taking the “explorer”, passengers seem to wander in space and close to flying meteors.
-Culminating with the excitement of travel thorough the myriad of stars the tunnel journey comes to an end.
+Finally, passengers enter a new Time Tunnel where they seem to wander in space and be close to flying meteors.
+Culminating with the excitement of traveling through a myriad of stars, passengers arrive at the destination on the other side of the tunnel.

 1. Take metro line 2 or line 10 to East Nanjing Road, then walk to the Chenyi Square in the Bund.